WorkplaceX/workplacex.github.io/install.md

 Argument "--Recursive" enables additional cloning of submodule (Framework).

 ## Command Line Interface (CLI)
-In the root folder type cli for framework cli.
+The framework provides a command line interface (CLI) with all necessary functions like build, deploy and so on.
+In the root folder type cli.
 ```cmd
 cd ApplicationDemo
 .\cli.cmd
 ```
-This will show all available framework CLI commands:
+All framework CLI commands are shown:

 ![Cli](Doc/Cli.png)